syncfusion-content/asp.netmvc-docs/aspnetmvc/DocIO/FAQ-Section/How-to-format-a-Hyperlink-By-Using-DocIO.md

 ---
 layout: post
-title: How-to-format-a-Hyperlink-By-Using-DocIO
+title: How to format a Hyperlink By Using DocIO
 description: how to format a hyperlink by using docio?
-platform: universal-classic
+platform: ejmvc
-control: Control Name undefined
+control: DocIO
 documentation: ug
 ---

 # How to format a Hyperlink By Using DocIO?

-### Each field contains:
+## Each field contains:

 * Field defines field properties, not formatting.
 * FieldMark or FieldSeparator mark.